 Our Service Agreement is a legally binding contract; therefore, in order to change the name on an account, a new contract will need to be completed and signed by whoever will be responsible for the bill.
 A current deposit can be gifted to a new user, if desired, by completing a form at our office.
 Please contact us with any questions or concerns.

 Why do I have a previous balance when I know I sent in my payment?

 We may have received the payment after the due date or we may not have received it at all.
-PWSD #12 is not responsible for the performance of the U.S. Mail service.
-Call our office and we will do our best to help you solve the problem.
+PWSD #12 is not responsible for the performance of the U.S. Postal service.
+Call our office and we will do our best to help resolve the problem.